 We want our boarders to feel safe, happy and at home, while they are with us in our boarding house.
 Boarders are encouraged to share their thoughts and opinions, offer ideas, contribute to their boarding community, and to show initiative and take on various responsibilities.

 Boarding with us in an extraordinary experience, offering unique opportunities for a wide range of boarders’ trips throughout London, in-house activities and special occasions.

-The house is also home to our five Resident Houseparents, the Director of Boarding, his wife and their dog.
+The house is also home to our five Resident Houseparents, the Assistant Principal (Boarding), his wife and their dog.

 Though we all live together in one large house over 15 floors immediately above College, the house is split into different groups, which we call ‘Huddles’.
 Boys and girls are housed on separate floors.

 A ‘Huddle’ is a group of boarders organised by age, gender and floor, overseen by a designated Houseparent.
 Huddles have regular meetings for notices, so that boarders can share their opinions, and to discuss upcoming events.